a1moceri/Pygame_TicTacToe/README.md

 ## Requirements

-Python 3.0 and the Pygame Package installed.
+Python 3.0 and the Pygame module installed.